 A different opinion is put forth by Wilhlem, who objects to Haas and Wagner’s explanation for two reasons: First, he maintains that the tablet recounting the feast of Allani should be placed after the destruction of Ebla, and therefore the descent of the storm-god should not be linked to the debate about the liberation of the people of Ikinkali, but to the destruction of Ebla.
 Second, in the debate between the king of Ebla and the assembly, the portrayal of the poor storm-god does not constitute part of the king’s statement, but rather belongs to the speech of Zazalla, who opposes the liberation of the slaves.
 Instead of pitying the “poor” storm-god, Zazalla mocks him, saying that he would give Teššub anything he wants except the release of the people of Ikinkali.According to Wilhelm, the storm-god therefore descended to the netherworld because he was angry with Ebla and destroyed it.
 This act, so Wilhelm claims, is reminiscent of the Hittite mugawar rituals, which relate to the descent of the gods’ wrath to the netherworld.
 Upon entering the netherworld, its inhabitants honoured the storm-god with a feast symbolizing his joining them, similar to the Rpˀum feasts attested in Ugaritic texts.

 Due to the unknown location of the feast scene in The Song of Release and its conclusion, these suggestions cannot be completely accepted or refuted.
 It should be noted, however, that not only do they rely on traditions that are neither Hurrian nor Syrian in origin, but both add information that is not found in either of the extant fragments of the work– whether it is the storm-god’s captivity in the netherworld and his release, or his anger amid his descent.
-Moreover, both largely ignore the feast as described in the text: A glorious feast held in the nether world whose participants exhibit no apparent anger, fear, or distress (as would be expected according to both suggestions above).
+Moreover, both proposals largely ignore the feast as described in the text: A glorious feast held in the nether world whose participants exhibit no apparent anger, fear, or distress (as would be expected according to both suggestions above).

 At the same time, Wilhelm is right in pointing out the closeness between the description of Allani’s feast and the Rpˀum’s feasts attested in the Ugaritic literature (KTU 1.20-1.22, 1.108).
-In those feasts, the inhabitants of the netherworld, named Rpˀum, ˀIlnym and(Mt-)Mtm are described as happily eat and drink in the company of well-known heavenly gods such as El, Koṯar, Anat and Baal.
-As opposed to the Mesopotamian view of the netherworld as a place that no one can leave, or the Hittite view of it as the abode of anger and other evil qualities that cannot be freed; the feasts of the Rpˀum seem to rely on the view that any divine being can visit and leave the netherworld without difficulty.
+In those feasts, the inhabitants of the netherworld, named Rpˀum, ˀIlnym and(Mt-)Mtm are described as happily eating and drinking in the company of well-known heavenly gods such as El, Koṯar, Anat and Baal.
+As opposed to the Mesopotamian view of the netherworld as a place that no one can leave, or the Hittite view of it as the abode of anger and other evil qualities that cannot be escaped; the feasts of the Rpˀum seem to rely on the view that any divine being can visit and leave the netherworld without difficulty.
 In other words, entering the netherworld was not necessarily a sign of death or of an evil act.

 For example, here are a few lines from a feast where the Rpˀum and other gods enjoy many dishes, and in the end, Baal the storm-god also joins them (KTU 1.22 I 8-26):